sadok-f/sadok-f/README.md

-# 👋 Hi, I'm Sadok Ferjani
+# Hi, I'm Sadok Ferjani

-## 🚀 Software Engineer | DevOps Specialist | Automation Enthusiast
+## Software Engineer | DevOps Specialist | Automation Enthusiast

-With over 15 years of experience in software engineering and a strong focus on DevOps, Cloud Infrastructure, Kubernetes, and Automation, I build scalable, production-ready systems and tools that make engineering teams move faster and with confidence.
+With over 15 years of experience in software engineering and a strong focus on DevOps, Cloud Infrastructure, Kubernetes, and Automation, I build scalable, production ready systems and tools that make engineering teams move faster and with confidence.

-I’m passionate about AI-driven automation, incident management tooling, infrastructure as code, and cloud-native platforms.
+I’m passionate about AI-driven automation, incident management tooling, infrastructure as code, and cloud native platforms.

-## 🔧 What I Do
+## What I Do
 DevOps & Infrastructure

 Kubernetes on bare-metal, vSphere, and cloud (GKE, EKS)